abbiedaniel/salesforce-maintenance/PD1-Notes.md

  	- ```protected``` Accessible to any inner classes in the defining Apex class, and to the classes that extend the defining Apex class

 - **Key Words**
 	- ```static``` method, can be a utility method and is called without instantiating the class it is defined in.
-Can only be used with methods, variables, ans initilization code, and is not supported in class definitions.
+Can only be used with methods, variables, and initilization code, and is not supported in class definitions.
+ 		- Static variables only persist within the context of a single transaction.
+Static Methods cannot access values of instance members of its class.
+ 		- No parentheses/constructors needed when accessing static variables.
  	- ```void``` specifies the method does not return a value.
   	- ```this.``` use with instance/non-static variables
+  	- ```final``` use to define constants. final indicates the variable can only be initlaized once.

 -  **Class Capabilities**
    - Classes can be used to create: